 If you’re looking for variety, Zumba is the way to go.
 If you like moving and grooving, you’ll likely love this louder alternative to running.
 You’ll experience less stress on your joints in Zumba classes, but sometimes you may have to jump or stomp, which is high impact.
 Some Zumba classes can be just low impact.

 Again, the comparison of calories burned will vary on your running speed, but if you work hard in your Zumba class, you can definitely come close to the number of calories you would burn while running.

 If you’re willing to go full-throttle, you’ll be able to burn up to 1,000 calories in a one-hour spinning class.
 That’s definitely an advantage for spinning.
 Plus, you’ll work your core and lower back muscles more.

 And there is less stress on the joints and body with spinning.
-Plus, it is indoors and you can do it with a group of people, making it a great social activity and a good winter alternative to running!
+Plus, it is indoors and you can do it with a group of people, making it a great social activity.
+Spinning is also a good winter alternative to running!

 In the end, adding a little variety to your cardio life is sure to pay dividends.
 Whether you’re choosing something that will give you less impact on non-running days or just looking for something different, you can still get in a cardio workout without a run!